 So I started to pay attention to my thoughts and saw how they triggered my emotional feelings.

-Shocked and angered, I’d tossed him, and his opinions, right out the door, years ago.
+Shocked and angered, I tossed him and his opinions right out the door.

 Yet, here I was, wondering if his version of my future was presenting itself through this nasty wound.

-Thinking along these lines caused me to feel shaky and tearful.
+Thinking along these lines causes me to feel shaky and tearful.

-I hate feeling fragile, and, yet, I know only I can heal my emotional state.
+I hate feeling fragile, and I know only I can heal my emotional state.
 And I know that I can do that by redirecting my thinking.

-So whenever the “what if?” thoughts arose, I would force myself to ignore them and focus on whatever I was doing at that moment.
+So whenever the “what if?” thoughts arise, I force myself to ignore them and focus on whatever I am doing at that moment.

 Just having a thought doesn’t make it true.

-And the more I caught myself – “Oh, there’s my thinking going off again”, the calmer I became.
+The more I catch myself – “Oh, there’s my thinking going off again”, the calmer I become.

 A scooter ride in our neighbourhood yesterday evening put this all into perspective for me.